The Best Virtual Theatre Shows to Watch Now

 You can support the National Theatre through its closure by making a donation here.

 If you missed out on those coveted Fleabag tickets, now’s your chance to see Phoebe Waller-Bridge’s astonishing one-woman show on screen.
 It is available to screen now through Soho Theatre on Demand with a range of payment option.
-Proceeds will go directly to charities supporting those affected by the Covid-19 pandemic, including the National Emergency Trust and the newly set up Fleabag Support Fund, for UK-based freelancers in the theatre industry.
+Proceeds will go directly to charities supporting those affected by the Covid-19 pandemic, including the National Emergency Trust and the Fleabag Support Fund, for UK-based freelancers in the theatre industry.
 We propose rounding off the experience by re-watching both seasons of Fleabag in quick succession.

 If one Shakespeare play every two weeks isn’t cutting it, you can stream 17 more – including Othello, King Lear and Anthony & Cleopatra – Royal Shakespeare Company productions through Marquee TV.
 The streaming platform is currently offering viewers a free 30-day trial, hopefully enough to get theatre fans through the lockdown with their sanity intact.
 BBC Four is also has a number of RSC productions available to view now.